Intelligent-Reliable-Autonomous-Systems/WOFOSTGym/README.md

 After following the above installation instructions:
 1. Navigate to the base directory ../WOFOSTGym/
-2. Run the testing domain with: python3 test_wofost.py --save-folder test/ --date-file test.
+2. Run the testing domain with: python3 test_wofost.py --save-folder test/ --data-file test.
 This will generate a sample output using default configurations
 3. This may take a few seconds initially to configure the weather directory

 ### Use Cases: